Operating Revenue Definition

-- It is earned from the Core Activities of the business, whereas the Non-Operating Revenue is earned from the Non-Operating activities of the business.
+- It is earned from the Core Activities of the business.
+In contrast, the Non-Operating Revenue is earned from the Non-Operating activities of the business.

 - It helps in forming important Business decisions while Non-operating revenue helps in investing decisions.

-- Operating Revenue is the regular income of the business but Non-Operating Revenue is additional revenue that is not earned from the operating activities of business.
+- Operating Revenue is the regular income of the business, but Non-Operating Revenue is additional revenue that is not earned from the operating activities of the business.